Azure SQL Database Advanced Threat Protection for single or pooled databases

 On the Advanced Data Security configuration page:

-- In Threat Detection Settings, in the Send alerts to text box, provide the list of emails to receive security alerts upon detection of anomalous database activities.
+- In Advanced Threat Protection Settings, in the Send alerts to text box, provide the list of emails to receive security alerts upon detection of anomalous database activities.

-For a script example, see Configure auditing and threat detection using PowerShell.
+For a script example, see Configure auditing and Advanced Threat Protection using PowerShell.